georgiee/angular-workshop-skipbo/docs/challenges/06-animation/challenge.md

 + Task 5: Make the Hand Cards flip ✅
 + Task 6: Animate Stock Flip ✅

-Those are all branches involved in this challenges:
+Those are all branches involved in this challenge:

 + workshop/06-animation-start
 + workshop/06-animation-progress-01 (catch up)